 These are both good travel cards for relatively heavy spenders.
 If you travel enough to spend over $30,000 with them per year and can manage the annual fee, you can end up earning a lot of miles with the bonus percentage awarded at the end of the year.

-Frequent traveling becomes even more rewarding with the extra benefits like free checked bags and priority boarding status.
+Frequent traveling becomes even more rewarding with the extra benefits like free checked bags and Preferred boarding status.
 Business owners can easily issue and track multiple employee cards, and get access to special assistance from business services and consultants.

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
 It is not the bank advertisers' responsibility to ensure all posts and/or questions are answered.